 The average degree of a node shows the number of edges that are adjacent to this node.
 From the result we found that the average weighted degree is 7.655.
 However, the results on Degree Distribution graph show that many nodes concentrated between 0 – 25, and just one node has a count of over 225.

 The average degree here helps us understand the average engagement in this class.
-However, as what we can see from the graph, the teacher is very involved but some students never involved.
+However, as what we can see from the graph, the teacher is very involved but some students are never involved.
 In this case, the average degree is not persuasive enough to represent the extent of engagement.

 Average weighted degree